ibm-cloud-docs/databases-for-mongodb/howto-mongodbee-sharding.md

 ```
 {: pre}

-The parameters for the `shardCollection` commands are:
+The parameters for the `shardCollection` command are:
 - `namespace`: The namespace of the collection to shard in the form `"<database>.<collection>"`.
 - `key`: The document that specifies the field or fields to use as the shard key.